 Naturally, this does not happen overnight and you have to go through several certifications first.

-Your dive log will is proof that you are an eligible candidate.
+Your dive log will be proof that you are an eligible candidate.
 Logging your dives will help you towards the job of your dreams.

 8. You collect dive stamps!